HackYourFuture/databases/Week2/MAKEME.md

-> This homework assumes you have installed the software [MySQL](https://dev.mysql.com/downloads/installer/) on your
+> This Assignment assumes you have installed the software [MySQL](https://dev.mysql.com/downloads/installer/) on your
 > computer.
 If not, please do that first!

-# Homework Databases Week 2
+# Assignment Databases Week 2

 ## Todo list